-- During this period of time, however, the student remained in good academic standing. - In the fall term following his diagnosis, as a result of his behavior on campus, the Vice President and other university officials requested a meeting with the student, under the guise of a meeting with him about his "academic success." - The student was assured that this was not a disciplinary meeting, but immediately was confronted with "complaints" about his behaviors.
+- During this period of time, however, the student remained in good academic standing. - In the fall term following his diagnosis, as a result of his behavior on campus, the Vice President and other university officials requested a meeting with the student, under the guise of a meeting with him about his "academic success." - The student was assured that this was not a disciplinary meeting, but immediately was confronted with "complaints" about his behaviors and presented with a Behavior Contract.
 The student became very upset and stated his intent to withdraw from school immediately based on medical necessity.